-- Alternatively, you can click the Change to Gable Wall(s) edit button. - To remove the Full Gable Wall attribute from a wall, you can select it and click the Change to Hip Wall(s) edit button. - 5.
-Select Build> Roof> Build Roof no open the Build Roof dialog and click OK.
+- Alternatively, you can click the Change to Gable Wall(s) \land edit button. - To remove the Full Gable Wall attribute from a wall, you can select it and click the

+Change to Hip Wall(s) \bigcirc edit button.

+5. Select Build> Roof> Build Roof to open the Build Roof dialog and click OK.